syncfusion/flutter-widgets/packages/syncfusion_flutter_sliders/README.md

 * **Orientation** - Supports both horizontal and vertical orientations.
 ![slider orientation](https://cdn.syncfusion.com/content/images/Flutter/pub_images/slider_images/slider_orientation.png)

+* **Inversed vertical slider** - Provides an option to change the minimum and maximum positions of the vertical slider.

 ## Range slider features

 Range slider supports all the above-mentioned features of the slider in addition to: